wavyadri/Autocomplete-Search-App/README.md

 # Autocomplete Search App

-Auto complete search of USA states.
+Auto complete search of the USA states.